Stochastic quantization and holographic Wilsonian renormalization group of free massive fermion: Introduction

-where $M$ represents QFT fields and $\Lambda_0$ is UV cut-off and $\mathcal O$ represents a deformation at $p^0=\Lambda^0$, and $\phi_0$, $\tilde \phi$ represent source terms at the scale $p^0=\Lambda^0$ and $p^0=\Lambda$.
-In the last equation, the theory is defined up to $p^0=\Lambda$ so $S(\Lambda)$ represents effective action at $\Lambda$ scale. { Because high energy field integration where $\Lambda_0>p^0>\Lambda$ is already performed in the last equation, $S(\Lambda)$ contains the degree of freedom of high energy fields.
-The evolution of the theory as scale $\Lambda_0$ runs is called the Wilsonian Renormalization Group flow.} The Wilsonian Renormalization Group flow provides the relavant quantities at an intermediate energy scale and if one takes $\Lambda \rightarrow \infty$ then could get the partition function with UV-completion.
+where $M$ represent QFT boundary fields and $\Lambda_0$ is the UV cut-off and $\mathcal O$ represents a deformation defined on $p^0=\Lambda^0$. $\phi_0$, $\tilde \phi$ represent source terms at the scale $p^0=\Lambda^0$ and $p^0=\Lambda$ respectively.
+Because high energy quantities are intergrated, the quantities defined in the last equality have the information of high energy quantities.
+Thus the effective action $S(\Lambda)$ and the deformation $\mathcal O (\Lambda)$ at the scale $\Lambda$ are the function of the cut-off scale $\Lambda$.
+The evolution of quantities of the QFT along the energy scale scale $\Lambda$ is called the Wilsonian Renormalization Group flow.
+In the majority of cases, it is impossible to calculate the explicit solution of physical quantities of field theory but the Wilsonian Renormalization Group flow provides information of the cut-off $\Lambda$ in physical quantities, which helps in dimensional analysis.
+If one takes $\Lambda \rightarrow \infty$ limit, one could get information about the full path integral.

-In AdS/CFT context, $M$ correponds AdS boundary fields and $\phi_0$ and $\tilde \phi$ provide the boundary condition for bulk field $\phi$ at $r=0$ and $r=\epsilon$ respectively.
-If one uses Wilsonian method to gravity partition function, and seperates bulk fields by its length scale